 - Programs take place from 10:00am to noon, on weekdays only.

-As of 2015, our offerings include the following programs.
-More information will be coming soon for each:
+As of 2016, our offerings include the following programs:

 |Explorations introduces the flora and fauna of the Arboretum to preschool, kindergarten and first grade children.|

 |Organisms complements the Boston Public School’s first grade life science study of both aquatic and terrestrial plants and animals.
 Program suitable for grades 1 – 2.|

 |Old Plants: Learning About Plant Parts complements the Boston Public School’s second grade life science study of plant life cycles and the functions of each plant part.
 Program suitable for grades 1-3.|

 |Flowers Change focuses on floral parts and functions as pollinated flower makes seeds, for grades 3-5.|